Atlas is one of the general purpose detectors which started operation in 2008 at the the CERN proton collider, to study

 Since 2010, Atlas has observed dramatic head-on collisions of pairs of protons with a total energy of 7 TeV until 2011, and of 8 TeV in 2012.
-After a break in 2013-2014 to improve the performances of the magnet system of the accelerator, the collision energy will be increased up to 13 TeV in 2015.
+After a break in 2013-2014 to improve the performances of the magnet system of the accelerator, the collision energy has been increased up to 13 TeV in 2015.
 The protons are accelerated to these record high energies by the Large Hadron Collider (LHC) - an underground accelerator ring 27 km in circumference located at the CERN laboratory near Geneva.

 Liquid argon and lead absorber